thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 ---
-title: [Set up AWS for ThoughtSpot]
+title: [Set up AWS Resources for ThoughtSpot]
-last_updated: 12/11/2019
+last_updated: 12/17/2019
 sidebar: mydoc_sidebar
 summary: "After you determine your configuration options, you must set up your virtual machines (VMs) on AWS using a ThoughtSpot Amazon Machine Image (AMI)."
 permalink: /:collection/:path.html